2024 American League Division Series: Game 4

 Gerrit Cole pitched 7 strong innings and earned the win in Game 4.

 Gleyber Torres started Game 4 with a double on Michael Wacha's first pitch, followed by an RBI single from Juan Soto to score Torres and put the Yankees on the board 1–0.
 In the top of the fifth, Torres hit an RBI single, scoring Alex Verdugo to extend the Yankees' lead to 2–0.
 In the top of the sixth, Giancarlo Stanton hit an RBI single, scoring Aaron Judge as an insurance run to extend the Yankees' lead to 3–0.
 In the bottom of the sixth, the benches were cleared for an on-field delay for a brief amount of time when Maikel García was tagged out sliding to second base on a 3–6 double play by Anthony Volpe.
 Vinnie Pasquantino then hit an RBI double off Gerrit Cole to score Bobby Witt Jr., cutting the Yankees' lead to 3–1.
 Luke Weaver closed out the game and series with a perfect ninth for his third save of the series, sending the Yankees to their fourth ALCS appearance in eight years.

-The Yankees' series win ended closer Will Smith's unlikely streak of three consecutive World Series wins with three separate teams (the Atlanta Braves in 2021, the Houston Astros in 2022, and the Texas Rangers the previous year).
+The Yankees' series win ended closer Will Smith's unlikely streak of three consecutive World Series wins with three separate teams (the Atlanta Braves in 2021, the Astros in 2022, and the Texas Rangers the previous year).